akash1474/neovim-setup/README.md

 * Download and install neovim for windows
 * --nvim-- must be working in __Command Prompt__
+* Download [*vim-plug*](https://github.com/junegunn/vim-plug) which is a package manager
+* create a plugged folder where the plugins will be stored

+>Shortcut
+    Just clone the repo in __C:\Users\UserName\AppData\Local__ and add a plugged folder in the nvim directory Open the neovim and type :PlugInstall

 **Installing the clangd server neovim**